 - 2016 - The Red Balloon - devising project for diverse and disabled young people at Chickenshed Theatre.

-- 2015 - Hidden Histories - heritage project around indigenous presence in London, expanding the Oral History archive on the Origins project site, and creating a new documentary film (supported by the Heritage Lottery fund).
+- 2015 - Hidden Histories - heritage project around indigenous presence in London, expanding the ORIGINS Oral History archive, and creating a new documentary film (supported by the Heritage Lottery fund).
 Included work with schools and community volunteers.

 - 2014 - Dreams and Shadows project with Muslim women's groups.